hustoj/hustoj-neo/readme.md

         OLD_DB_USERNAME=root
         OLD_DB_PASSWORD=root
         ```

-    2. If you migrate from the initial version [hustoj](https://github.com/zhblue/hustoj), you should migrate database structure follow [this wiki](https://github.com/freefcw/hustoj/wiki/database-changed)

-    3. migrate database structure via command:
+       If you migrate from the initial version [hustoj](https://github.com/zhblue/hustoj), you need migrate exist database structure follow [this wiki](https://github.com/freefcw/hustoj/wiki/database-changed), migrate database data via command:

+        ```bash
+    	php artisan database:migrate
     	```

-        php artisan databse:migrate
+6. Git code come with packed frontweb, if you don't need develop, can skip this step. build front web

+        ```bash
+        npm install
+        npm run prod # build front web npm run admin-prod # build admin front web
         ```

+7. setup other configure

+        1. APP_NAME is your project name, will show on browser title and head brand.
+        2. APP_DEBUG is debug switch
+        3. APP_URL is your website url
+        4. RABBITMQ_* is rabbitmq host, used to maintain solution queue to judger server. detail can see config/rabbitmq.php
+        5. MAIL_* is config to setup email notify, detail can visit config/mail.php
+        6. other relate config can visit config/hustoj.php
+        7. Relate Project:
+        	1. [judger](https://github.com/hustoj/judger) is judger for handle solution compile and runner.
+        	2. [runner](https://github.com/hustoj/runner) is executor for compile solution source and execute program.

-    4. make you account has administrator privilege.
+8. register a user from web, make you account has administrator privilege.

-        ```
+        ```bash
         php artisan assign:admin
         ```

-5. frontend, you should run this command for administrator ui

-    ```
-    npm install
-    npm run production
-    ```

-6. continue...
+9. use you administrator account login front web, you will see admin link in your top right.

 ## Contributing